Bumper cars

-Bumper cars or dodgems are the generic names for a type of flat amusement ride consisting of multiple small electrically powered cars which draw power from the floor and/or ceiling, and which are turned on and off remotely by an operator.
-Bumper cars were not intended to be bumped, hence the original name "Dodgem."
+Bumper cars or dodgems are the generic names for a type of flat amusement ride consisting of multiple small electrically powered cars which draw power from the floor or ceiling, and which are turned on and off remotely by an operator.
 They are also known as bumping cars, dodging cars and dashing cars.
-The first patent for bumper cars was filed in 1921.
+The first patent for them was filed in 1921.